JustasB/OlfactoryBulb/docs/_sources/visualizing.rst.txt

 Visualizing the Model
 =====================

-Parts of the model can be quickly visualized online.
+Parts of the model can be quickly visualized online using the widgets below.
 For more advanced visualization, using `BlenderNEURON <http://blenderneuron.org/>`_ is recommended.

 ======
 Layers